 The work has attracted a mix of trainers and project coordinators in the four countries, from the education and local government sectors.
 Councillor Examin Philbert from St Lucia – a Project Coordinator and school principal – explained: “The project is timely and will afford students the opportunity to actively participate in democratic processes.
 It will enable Student Councils to develop leadership skills, forge partnerships with the school administration, as well as, lobby and advocate on behalf of the student body.
 The Junior Councils will catapult our youngsters into meaningful participation in community and Local Government engagement.”

-The Caribbean Association of Local Government Authorities is a not for profit organization established to facilitate the further development of Local Government within the Caribbean region.
+The Caribbean Association of Local Government Authorities is a not for profit organisation established to facilitate the further development of Local Government within the Caribbean region.

 Their mission is to promote good governance and local democracy through capacity-building, networking, advocacy, and effective representation of the interests and views of Local Government authorities.

-Secondary school students from the Chaguanas Borough of Trinidad and Tobago have received certificates to mark their participation in the pilot of a project funded by the Commonwealth Foundation, Fostering a democratic culture in schools and local communities in the Caribbean.
+Secondary school students from the Chaguanas Borough of Trinidad and Tobago have received certificates to mark their participation in the…Read now